Meet Our Teachers

 Anne Esguerra (she/siya/niya)

-Teaches Body Language every Sunday morning at 11am
+Teaches Body Language

 Anne Esguerra (she/siya/niya) is a first generation Filipino American, who’s relationship to identity has always been rooted in the culture of her family.
 As a c-IAYT yoga therapist and lifelong student of art, music and dance, she has observed the threads of humanity that link us together.